nguyenkhois/code-template-generator/README.md

 (**) Full component is a directory with two files are within: a CSS file and a JS file (*.js, *.jsx, *.tsx).

-### 2.3 User asset generation
+### 2.3 Asset generation
-You can retrieve your own assets from a local directory.
+You can retrieve your own assets from a directory on local.

 Reasons:
-* You may have your own project templates, code templates, libraries and many more like .gitignore, .editorconfig, .eslinttrc.json, .eslintignore, webpack.config.js ect.
+* You may have your own project templates, code templates, libraries and many more _(.gitignore, .editorconfig, .eslinttrc.json, .eslintignore, webpack.config.js ect)_.
 * You don't want to do the same things as search-copy-paste the assets many times while you are coding or starting a new project.

 ![User asset generation](./assets/userasset.gif)